RazuProject/RazUI/README.md

 # RazUI
-INI-based UI Engine made using Pygame.
+Simple UI Engine for Python.
+Work in progress.